- WHAT WE DO

 Depending on the complexity of their roles and the training they receive, employees can take a lot of time to become fully productive.
 The faster they operate at full efficiency, the better for the organization.
 So, it helps if they ramp up their learning curve.
 Experiential learning like VR can boost faster learning since there is less distraction.
 Also, the learners are engaged in the content.
 A case in point is KFC.
 When they used VR to teach their employees to make fried chicken, they learned it in 10 minutes as opposed to the 25-minute benchmark.

 Research shows that VR can enhance workplace safety.
 There are many hazardous jobs that need a lot of practice to perfect.
 A minor mistake on the job can cause damage to life and property.
-But how can the employees practice without making a mistake?
+5,250 workers alone died on-the-job in 2018 (3.5 per 100,000 full-time equivalent workers).
+To put that into perspective, that's more than 100 deaths a week, or more than 14 deaths a day.
+But how can employees practice dangerous realistic scenarios without the possibility of making a life-risking mistake?
 This is where VR can help.
 It replicates the real-life environment in the virtual world.
 That way the more mistakes your learner makes, the better they get at their work.
 More practice helps boost their confidence and enhances their productivity.

 The modern workers attach a lot of importance to training and the latest technology.
 When the workplace fails to meet their expectations, they quit.
 An organization’s reputation as a digital leader can impact its ability to retain its employees.
 When you offer them the latest technology in training, they feel that the organization values them.